 I ended up buying a few things and borrowing a few things to get through until our stuff arrived (which felt like it took forever).
 It turned out that the bread I was buying was sourdough.
-I could accept the “weird taste” as sourdough, once I realized that.
-I purchased that bread for awhile, until I found a Mexican brand that is slightly cheaper and slightly better (win-win).
+I could accept the “weird taste” as sourdough, once I realized it (however, after purchasing a loaf that had gone bad, I know now that “weird taste” was actually because it was on the cusp of turning bad).
+I purchased the sourdough bread for awhile, until I found a Mexican brand that is slightly cheaper and tastes better (win-win).
 However, I no longer purchase meat from Walmart.
 Ever.
 There are much better options around, including a butcher who delivers!

 I did neglect to mention how much I love the restaurant food here.
 Even from the beginning.
 Maybe I just needed more tacos.

 Actually, there is a big adjustment period to the different food bacteria.
 There was quite a bit of time where my stomach bothered me and I couldn’t eat very much.
 Some of this was normal, according to other expats, but I feel having an autoimmune disease contributed.

 Bringing our dogs here helped us adjust a little easier.
 This letter about being culture shocked was written before they joined us in Mexico.

 And the bed we bought is horrible.
 It’s too hard for my taste, so I haven’t been sleeping well.
 The rooster [just outside the neighborhood] isn’t helping!
 When our stuff comes, I’ll have a fan for white noise.